FlyingKaenguru/K3s-on-Raspberry-x64/README.md

 Then there is the [vars.yml](role/ip-setup/vars/main.yml) file, which contains the mapping of hardware MAC addresses to specific IPs.
 This is the "should" state of the Pi, which is to configure specific hostnames and IP addresses and use domain names identified by their MAC addresses.

->**ATTENTION**: Insert the MAC addresses of your Pis and define the static IP addresses.
+>**ATTENTION**: Insert the MAC addresses of your Pis and define the static IP addresses, dns nameserver and the ip gateway.
+Also, define the final names of your Pis.

 #### ks3 version
 Since you will probably run this tutorial at a later time, please check the k3s version you want to use.